andrewskyboss/milestone-project-02/README.md

 ### Project Goals

 #### The goals of this project are:
-- Design, develop, and implement a dynamic front-end web application using HTML, CSS, and JavaScript.
+- Design, develop, and implement a dynamic front-end web application using HTML, CSS, and modern ES6+ JavaScript.
 - Meet target audience users’ needs using UI/UX design principles.
-- Implement front-end interactivity using core JavaScript, JavaScript libraries, and Application Programming Interfaces (APIs).
+- Implement front-end interactivity using core JavaScript, APIs, and responsive layout structures.
 - Test an interactive front-end web application through the development, implementation, and deployment stages.
 - Deploy an interactive front-end web application to a Cloud platform.
 - Demonstrate and document the development process through a version control system.